echizen91/facilities_booking_app/README.md

 - [ ] Admin rights for creating new room/user

 # Improvements
+- [ ] Users are able to check availability
 - [ ] Converting to login basis, so new booking can be directly referenced rather than dropdown list
 - [ ] User Interface